top of page

 BBC Radio 1 DJ, podcaster and presenter Alice Levine studied English at The University of Leeds.
 During her time, she was an active part of Leeds Student Television and was voted "Best On-Screen Female" at NaSTA in 2008.

-Levine stars in and co-writes the award winning podcast My Dad Wrote a Porno alongside Jamie Morton and James Cooper who she met through LSTV.
+Levine stars in and co-wrote the award winning podcast My Dad Wrote a Porno alongside Jamie Morton and James Cooper who she met through LSTV.

 Cooper is an actor, writer and producer who studied History at The University of Leeds.
 He was an active member of LSTV taking on roles such as presenter, entertainment producer and Station Manager.